mylk/ojah/README.md

 ### Used database

-In the production environment, as currenty there is no need to scale any of the components (app, crawler, classifier), an embedded database is used, SQLite3.
-In the near future a migration to MySQL while be performed.
+Previously an embedded database was used (SQLite3), but for the case of the need to scale any of the components (app, crawler, classifier), a migration to MySQL was performed.

 ## Use the application